ellisonleao/magictools/README.md

 - :tada: [Gimp](http://www.gimp.org/) - GNU Image Manipulation Program.
 It is a freely distributed piece of software for such tasks as photo retouching, image composition and image authoring.
 - :tada: [Inkscape](https://inkscape.org/en/) - An open-source vector graphics editor similar to Adobe Illustrator, Corel Draw, Freehand, or Xara X.
 - :tada: [Krita](https://krita.org/) - Krita is a professional FREE and open source painting program.
 It is made by artists that want to see affordable art tools for everyone.
+- :tada: [LibreSprite](https://libresprite.github.io/) - LibreSprite is an open source fork of Aseprite.
 - :free: [Multipaint](http://multipaint.kameli.net) - A cross-platform (Win, Linux, Mac) image editor/painter which covers the color limitations of 8-bit machines (like C64, ZX Spectrum etc.)
 - :moneybag: [Ormr](http://thebloomapp.com) - Ormr is a fast, light-weight, cross-platform procedural graphics editor.
 - :money_with_wings: [Paint.NET](http://www.getpaint.net/) - Paint.NET is free image and photo editing software for PCs that run Windows.